Posts Tagged ‘Health Care’

 They really want my Visa card!
 I reiterate that I want to talk this over with my husband.
 The cloud of doom floats back into the room.
 All right, says Pat, “but you won’t get better UNLESS you come back and see the doctor.”

 A few days later, I receive a letter from Dr. Drool stating that he has forwarded my file to my regular dental office.
 Little problem.
 I signed a form permitting this however Dr. Drool has sent my records to the WRONG dentist.
 I read further.
 Drool informs me in bold typeface (I’m surprised he didn’t use all caps as well) that “your condition will not improve without this treatment.”
+But I wanted to Get More Info before giving in to the warning.
 For good measure, he repeats his warning two more times before concluding with—

 Have a blessed day.